-Surveying the practices across the participating countries, a simplistic summary of the current situation might place programmes in two camps: those that rely primarily on the probabilistic approach described in (1) and those that primarily use deterministic approaches (2) and (3).
+Surveying the practices in Appendix A, a simplistic summary of the current situation might place programmes in two camps: those that rely primarily on the probabilistic approach described in (1) and those that primarily use deterministic approaches (2) and (3).
 In the first camp, programmes in the US are notable champions.
 However, this is, increasingly, an over-simplified summary.

-Several respondents stated that while a probabilistic approach is the preferred one, it is supplemented by deterministic calculations (e.g., Germany, the Netherlands, Spain, and the UK).
-The reasons most commonly given for this preference is the ease with which probabilistic calculations are done and completeness in terms of describing the whole system from source to receptor.
+While a probabilistic approach may be preferred, it is often supplemented by deterministic calculations (e.g., in Germany, the Netherlands, Spain, and the UK).
+The reasons for the preference is generally the ease with which probabilistic calculations are done and completeness in terms of describing the whole system from source to receptor.
 The programme in Sweden uses probabilistic calculations to supplement deterministic ones, mostly for the more complete treatment of parameter uncertainty that the probabilistic calculations afford and because of the new risk-based regulation in Sweden.
-Programmes in Belgium, Finland, France, Japan and Switzerland are in the camp that favours largely deterministic approaches, but probabilistic approaches have been or are being considered in these countries to supplement the deterministic calculations.
-There is a view that a deterministic approach has advantages where there are very large uncertainties in the PA, and where the use of deterministic approaches allows a more transparent treatment of uncertainty (e.g., AVN, Belgium).
-As discussed in Section 3.2, regulation can play an important role in determining which approaches to PA are adopted for compliance calculations.
+Programmes in Belgium, Finland, France, Japan and Switzerland favour largely deterministic approaches, but probabilistic approaches have been or are being considered in these countries to supplement the deterministic calculations.
+There seems to be a view that a deterministic approach has advantages where there are very large uncertainties in the PA, and where the use of deterministic approaches allows a more transparent treatment of uncertainty.
+As discussed in Section 8, regulation can play an important role in determining which approaches to PA are adopted for compliance calculations.

-3.4.1.1 Probabilistic approach to treating parameter uncertainties
+5.3.1 Probabilistic approach to treating parameter uncertainties

 Whether a probabilistic approach is used for a small component of a PA, or the whole system, many of the issues with respect to treating uncertainty are common.
-The total system approach is supported by the increasing availability of user-friendly software (e.g., GoldSim) that allows near field, far field and biosphere to be modelled in a single implementation of the whole system, and perform many calculations in a short time.
+The total system approach is supported by the increasing availability of user-friendly software (e.g., GoldSim) that allows the near field, far field and biosphere to be modelled in a single implementation of the whole system, and the performance of many calculations in a short time.
 The greater part of the effort is taken up with determining PDFs for uncertain parameters.
 Performing the calculations themselves is relatively quick with modern software and is becoming quicker still through the continuing increase in computing power.